MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/buy-licenses.md

 ### Assign Process license

-Here are the two steps you must take if you want to assign a process license.
+Here are the two steps you must take if you want to assign a Process license.

 1. Allocate the Process license to an environment in the Power Platform admin center.

-1. Assign a process license to a flow.
+1. Assign a Process license to a flow.

    > [!NOTE]
-   > To run unattended desktop flows in an environment, you need to assign one process license per machine that is used for unattended desktop flows.
+   > To run unattended desktop flows in an environment, you need to assign one Process license per machine that is used for unattended desktop flows.
 If you need to run multiple unattended desktop flows in parallel on a machine, you will also need to assign one Process license for each additional Desktop Flow you want to run concurrently on the machine.

-It's easy and scalable to assign the process licenses you purchased to the environments that need the licenses.
+It's easy and scalable to assign the Process licenses you purchased to the environments that need the licenses.
 In the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) under capacity, you see a new section appears if your organization purchased the licenses.

 Follow these steps to assign Process capacity to an environment.